Gino Cappelletti: Boston Patriots

 During Cappelletti's professional career, he also returned punts and kickoffs, played defensive back, and even had one pass completion for a touchdown.
 He was the second AFL player to record three interceptions (off Tom Flores) in a regular-season game, scored 18 points or more in a game 10 times, and scored 20 or more points in a game eight times.
 He set the AFL single-game record by scoring 28 points in the Patriots' 42–14 rout of Houston on December 18, 1965.
 Cappelletti is the only player in professional football history to run for a two-point conversion, throw for a two-point conversion, catch a pass, intercept a pass, return a punt, and return a kickoff in the same season.
 He kicked six field goals (without a miss) in a 39–10 win at Denver on October 4, 1964, and became one of only two AFL kickers with at least four field goals per game for three consecutive games.
 Cappelletti led the AFL in field-goal percentage in 1965.

-Cappelletti's entire career with the Patriots was spent playing home games at Fenway Park.
+The Patriots played their home games at Fenway Park from 1963-1968.
 To avoid interfering with spectator views, both home and visiting teams shared the same sideline along Fenway's left field wall, an arrangement that sometimes led to players wandering to the opposing team's bench to eavesdrop on play calls.
 After his retirement, he told an interviewer that during one game against the Kansas City Chiefs, he remembered coach Hank Stram "...calling for screen passes and us yelling to our defense about what was coming."

 In 1984, Cappelletti was inducted into the National Italian American Sports Hall of Fame.
 He was inducted to the New England Patriots Hall of Fame in 1992.
 His number, 20, was retired by the team.
 He was not selected to the Pro Football Hall of Fame, though, at the time of his death.
 He was part of the inaugural class of the Professional Football Researchers Association Hall of Very Good in 2003.